Month seven of your pregnancy...in which you have a wobble over labour and discover the joys of prune juice.

 It’s a good job that wearing flats is no longer a sign that you’ve given up on glamour.
 Get the biker boots out or the classic converse, or even better, treat yourself to some brand new trainers.

-If ever there was a time for trainer wearing that doesn’t involve running around then pregnancy is it.
+If ever there was a time for trainer wearing that doesn’t involve running around, then pregnancy is that time.

-Actually, speaking of not running around, by seven months you can use that bump of yours to get out of anything (mind you, a good prenatal exercise class will do wonders for that backache - soz, just saying).
+Actually, speaking of not running around, by seven months you can use that bump of yours to get out of anything (mind you, a good prenatal exercise class will do wonders for that backache).

 But pregnancy is the best excuse in the book and you’re far along enough now for it to really count.
 Can’t be bothered with your second cousin’s wedding?
 Well, you’re too preggers for that!
 The office Christmas party?
 ‘Might have to give it a miss this year’ you say, faux disappointedly as you rub your lovely big bump.

 Anyway, you’re way too busy ‘trying’, ahem, to go to the loo at the moment.
 Let’s just say things are somewhat crowded in that body of yours and prune juice could become your new favourite drink..try it.

 Things to think about: